-Enabling trials and experimentation through pilot and research projects
+Enabling trials and experimentation through pilot and research projects level before implementing them more generally

 The implementation of pilot and/or research projects prior to large-scale adoption enables project owners, in particular public authorities, to test the viability of the reform and the underlying assumptions, in particular the specific interventions.
 Such approaches may be tested on particular routes or in particular areas, working with a limited set of paratransit operators.